Indigenous Education Scholarship (IES)

 Value and duration

-For Melbourne metro students renting and not residing with parents/guardians, an additional $4,000 per annum is available.
+For Melbourne metro students renting and not residing with parents/guardians, an additional $4,000 per annum (if funding is available).

-For mature age students who have returned to study after a period of two years or greater, an additional $2,000 per annum is available.
+For mature age students who have returned to study after a period of two years or greater, an additional $2,000 per (if funding is available).

-For final year students, an additional one off payment of up to $1000 for professional development is available.
+For final year students, an additional one off payment of up to $1000 for professional development (if funding is available).

 To be eligible for this scholarship you must: